Molly Corbett Broad: Career in university administration

 Broad had been working as a partner at RIDGE-LANE LP's Education Practice since 2018.
 She also held a position on the TIAA-CREF Board of Overseers, and previously served on the PBS Board of Directors, and as the chair of the National Association of State Universities and Land-Grant Colleges, a research, policy, and advocacy organization.

 Personal life and death

 Broad met her future husband, Robert W. Broad, at Syracuse University and they married in 1962.
 He died in 2020.
-The couple have two adult sons.
+The couple had two adult sons.

 Broad died on January 2, 2023, at the age of 81.